Force over Distance: Chapter 39

 “Not gonna be one way,” Young growled.

 “Right,” Volker said.
-“Aaaanyway, this is an animated time lapse of the readings we took.”
+“Aaaanyway, this is a time-lapse of the readings we took.”
 He hit another key, and a beam of white light shot from the tip of the obelisk.
-The transparent outline of Destiny started to sink toward the planet.
+The transparent outline of Destiny sank toward the planet.

 “The planet phases,” Volker continued, “and I’m rendering this as a fade because, if it progressed enough, the planet would disappear from our detectable EM spectrum.
 But don’t watch the fade.
 Watch the CBR.”

 The portion of the planet nearest the obelisk turned transparent, creating an expanding crater of phase-shifted matter.
-Young saw the uniform, yellow glow of the CBR penetrate the space being liberated.
-As it did so, the glow of the CBR shifted from yellow to red.
+Young saw the uniform glow of the CBR penetrate the liberated space.
+As it did so, it shifted from yellow to red.

 “Wow,” Eli said.